microsoft/mimalloc/readme.md

 - `MIMALLOC_RESERVE_HUGE_OS_PAGES=N`: where N is the number of 1GiB huge OS pages.
 This reserves the huge pages at startup and can give quite a performance improvement on long running workloads.
 Usually it is better to not use `MIMALLOC_LARGE_OS_PAGES` in combination with this setting.
 Just like large OS pages, use with care as reserving contiguous physical memory can take a long time when memory is fragmented.
-Still experimental.
+   Note that we usually need to explicitly enable huge OS pages (as on [Windows][windows-huge] and [Linux][linux-huge])).
+With huge OS pages, it may be beneficial to set the setting
+   `MIMALLOC_EAGER_COMMIT_DELAY=N` (with usually `N` as 1) to delay the initial `N` segments of a thread to not allocate in the huge OS pages; this prevents threads that are short lived and allocate just a little to take up space in the huge OS page area (which cannot be reset).

 [linux-huge]: https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/tuning_and_optimizing_red_hat_enterprise_linux_for_oracle_9i_and_10g_databases/sect-oracle_9i_and_10g_tuning_guide-large_memory_optimization_big_pages_and_huge_pages-configuring_huge_pages_in_red_hat_enterprise_linux_4_or_5
 [windows-huge]: https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/enable-the-lock-pages-in-memory-option-windows?view=sql-server-2017

 # Overriding Malloc